-Leaders in early years see how the practice around them could be improved.
-They notice what is not going as well as it could and think carefully about the changes needed to make a positive difference for children, families and staff in a setting.
+Leadership When There Is Room For Improvement staff in a childcare setting. - Leaders in early years see how the practice around them could be improved.
+They notice what is not going as well as it could and think carefully about the changes needed to make a positive difference for children, families and

-This is the second part of a two-part column where we are looking at the principles that guide you through the process of making improvements as a leader.
+This is the second part of a two-part column where we are looking at the principles that guide you through the process of making improvements in leadership.
 In the first part, we considered the role of careful observation and reflection as well as the place for collaborative reflection and dialogue.